aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/fods-to-csv/_index.md

 The following example demonstrates how to convert FODS to CSV in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert FODS into CSV.
+Follow the easy steps to convert FODS to CSV.
 Upload your FODS file, then simply save it as CSV file.
 For both FODS reading and CSV writing you can use fully qualified filenames.
 The output CSV content and formatting will be identical to the original FODS document.

 {{% /blocks/products/pf/agp/text %}}